Do you want to know what viral content marketing really is?

 Personal storytelling is extraordinary. when people get to know you, they relate more, they’re more likely to follow you, and your personal brand is more likely to grow.

 Conveying value is another way of telling a story that gets people to join you.
 If other people believe in the same values as you do, they’re more likely to relate with you and follow you as well.
 This not only helps generate sales for your company but also helps with your personal brand.

 The philosophy behind storytelling is that people typically tell stories to educate and pass knowledge on.
-When you educate or pass knowledge on to others through a story they’re more likely to retain that knowledge, and be able to execute on it in the future.
+When you educate or pass knowledge on to others through a story they’re more likely to retain that knowledge and be able to execute it in the future.

 3. You need to establish your call to action if you tell a story